Cuca’s Picks: BALI

 Cuca

-You have probably already been to Cuca and that’s why you are reading our recommendations on where to eat in Bali, but if you haven’t tried our food yet, trust our word or that of the wise friend who sent you this link… A trip to Bali without a meal in Cuca is like going to the movies and not having popcorn, you will forever feel like something was missing.
+You’ve probably already been to Cuca and that’s why you’re reading our recommendations on where to eat in Bali, but if you haven’t tried our food yet, trust our word or that of the wise friend who sent you this link… A trip to Bali without a meal in Cuca is like going to the movies and not having popcorn, you will forever feel like something was missing.

-Created entirely by us, Kevin & Virginia, a husband-and-wife team, Cuca serves-up a radically different, casual meets fine-dining experience of Tapas, Cocktails and Desserts where absolutely everything is home-made with only what’s available in Indonesia.
-While Virginia gives the restaurant its personality and direction, Kevin, who spent years throughout some of the world’s best kitchens, serves intensely flavor focus creative dishes.
+Created entirely by us, Kevin & Virginia, a husband-and-wife team, Cuca serves-up a radically different, casual meets fine-dining experience of Tapas, Cocktails and Desserts where absolutely everything is home-made with only what’s available throughout Indonesia.
+While Virginia gives the restaurant its personality and direction, Kevin, who spent years throughout some of the world’s best kitchens, serves up the intensely flavour packed unforgettable dishes.

-So remember, just because we may help you find a new favorite, don’t forget about visiting us at Cuca!
+So, remember, just because we may help you find a new favourite, don’t forget about us at Cuca!

 Lia Cafe

-What to order: 2 large prawns per person, a fresh red snapper and fried squid.
+What to order: 2 large prawns per person, a fresh red snapper to share and fried squid.

 Scones Bali

 Perfect breakfast and brunch spot with shockingly good bakery and a made-from-scratch mentality with cinnamon buns, scones and croissants.
-Don’t leave without one of the best cups of coffee in Bali.
+Don’t leave without trying one of the best cups of coffee available in all of Bali.
 Not to be missed are their just pressed juices, fruit bowls and egg dishes cooked to perfection.
 This is breakfast as good as it gets!

 What to order: Cheesy omelette or classic Benedict.